 Those injured by a defective product may sue to pay for medical care, therapeutic expenses, and lost income both in the aftermath of the injury or, if the injury is severe, income that could have been earned in the future.
 The non-economic damages available are pain and suffering, emotional trauma, mental anguish, and loss of a spouse’s services.

 The statute of limitations sets a time limit to bring a lawsuit.
-Florida allows four years from the date of an injury or its discovery to sue for damages, or two years if death occurred.
+Florida allows two years from the date of an injury or its discovery to sue for damages, or two years if death occurred.
 Failing to meet the deadline means the injured person or their representative can never sue for that particular injury or death.
 Part of the West Palm Beach product liability lawyer’s job is to make sure that does not happen.

 Product liability cases can be involved and an experienced West Palm Beach product liability lawyer may know this area of law very well.
 The attorney can explain the law involved in detail and determine if a valid case exists during a free consultation.
 There is no obligation to hire the attorney.